c8r/x0/README.md

 ### Styled Components

-To enable CSS rendering for static output, ensure that `styled-components` is installed as a dependency in your `package.json`
+To enable CSS rendering for static export, ensure that `styled-components` is installed as a dependency in your `package.json`

 ```json
 "dependencies": {